G00387867/MLS/README.md

 #### To run the Jupyter Notebook:

 1. Download and Install [`Anaconda's`](https://www.anaconda.com/) latest release from it's official and licensed source.
-The anaconda package includes the python code and the packages (libraries) needed for the computation and visualisation of the contetnts of the Tasks.ipynb file.
+The anaconda package includes the python code and the packages (libraries) needed for the computation and visualisation of the contetnts of the `Tasks.ipynb` file.

+2. Click on <span style="color:green">**`Code`**</span> icon on the upper right corner and copy the 'link' under `HTTPS`

-2. Open the CLI or cmd on the machine navigate to the required directory insert `$ git clone` `link of the repository`
+3. Open the `CLI` or `cmd` on the machine navigate to the required directory insert `$ git clone` `link of the repository`

-3. Insert `jupyter notebook`
+4. Insert `jupyter notebook`

-4. A web browser is automatically initiated, where you can see the file `Tasks.ipynb`
+5. A web browser is automatically initiated, where you can see the file `Tasks.ipynb`

 ---
  #### License